|CNCS News & Events|

 December 05 - Seminar "Hawaii's marine species and the federal Endangered Species Act & Marine Mammal Protection Act" Dr. Lance Smith, Regulatory Branch Chief & Deputy Assistant Regional Administrator for the Protected Resources Division at NOAA NMFS Pacific Islands Regional Office, 2:30-3:30pm, Hawaii Loa Campus AC 101. (see flyer)

 MS in Marine Science graduate, Pam Michael, publishes part of her thesis in Fisheries Oceanography, entited , "Relative influence of static and dynamic features on black-footed albatross (Phoebastria nigripes) habitat use in central California Sanctuaries."
 Coauthors J. Jahncke and Ms. Michael’s research mentor Dr. David Hyrenbach.
 A pdf version of the article can be viewed here.

 Marine Mammal Stranding Program Director, Kristi West, Ph.D., retrieves samples from a 55-foot sperm whale carcass that was towed ashore to Heeia Kea Small Boat Harbor.
 (Hawaii News Now, KHON, Star-Advertiser) HPU Marine Mammal Stranding Program, led by Dr. Kristi West, is hit by government funding cuts.
 The program is central to establishing what factors in the Pacific Ocean are threatening whales and dolphins.
 (HPU Today) (Hawaii News Now)

-Dr. David Hyrenbach, Assistant Professor of Oceanography, contributes with an inter-disciplinary team of 20 researchers from 14 organizations from the Western US and Japan to summarize the spatial overlap of three North Pacific albatross species and fisheries off the U.S. West Coast. (see article)
+Dr. David Hyrenbach, Associate Professor of Oceanography, contributes with an inter-disciplinary team of 20 researchers from 14 organizations from the Western US and Japan to summarize the spatial overlap of three North Pacific albatross species and fisheries off the U.S. West Coast. (see article)